This topic describes how to separately store hot data and cold data in Lindorm based on timestamps.

 Prerequisites

-- Cold storage is enabled for the Lindorm instance.
+Cold storage is enabled for the Lindorm instance.
 For more information, see Overview.

-- The version of LindormTable is 2.1.8 and later.
+The version of LindormTable is 2.1.8 and later.
 For more information about how to view or upgrade the version of LindormTable, see Release notes of LindormTable and Upgrade the minor engine version of a Lindorm instance.

-- You are connected to LindormTable by using Lindorm-cli.
+You are connected to LindormTable.

-- For more information about how to use the ApsaraDB for HBase API for Java to connect to LindormTable, see Use the ApsaraDB for HBase API for Java to connect to and use the wide table engine LindormTable.
+For more information about how to use the ApsaraDB for HBase API for Java to connect to LindormTable, see Use ApsaraDB for HBase API for Java to develop applications.

-- For more information about how to use Lindorm-cli to connect to LindormTable, see Use Lindorm-cli to connect to and use LindormTable.
+For more information about how to use Lindorm-cli to connect to LindormTable, see Use Lindorm-cli to connect to and use LindormTable.

-- The attribute of the tables or column families is not COLD.
+, which indicates the table for which you want to enable hot and cold data separation is not a table in the cold storage.
 For more information about how to modify the attribute of column families, see Configure cold storage.

 Procedure